ska-sa/roach2_nfs_uboot/README.md

 roach2_nfs_uboot
 ================

-All files required to boot ROACH2 using NFS, u-boot, kernel and on rom file system
+All files required to boot ROACH2 using NFS, u-boot, kernel and onboard rom file system

 These files usually go in "/home/nfs/roach2/", but this depends on how NFS and dnsmasq is configured.
 Please perform all action as ROOT to retain correct permissions (git clone as ROOT).